rdlewin/sample-bank-app/README.md

 ## API
 Once started, regardless of method, the server should be available on http://localhost:8000

+You can find the automatically generated Swagger documentation at http://localhost:8000/docs

 # Notes
 1. This server currently does not implement any security or authentication mechanisms, but adding a JWT-based auth system would be quite simple to implement,